ClimateWatch-Vizzuality/climate-watch/doc/upload_template_specs.md

 E.g. currently there are values in percent with % symbol attached, html instead of unicode text, dates some as just date others with time attached, column names should be snake case, we should also have metadata dictionary mapping the column name to description. "" used to encapsulate any string with a comma inside.
 Blanks permitted.

 ## NDC Files

+Collection of `.md` files, stored in a S3 bucket.

 ## Historical Climate data